Episode 28 │ Y'all Don't Know Flavors? (KENYA/INDIA/S. AFRICA/BRAZIL)

 "If I had not asked those questions before, if I had not said, 'This is what I want', then they never would've known."

 Having received such a comprehensive initiation into what public health is (after some years she's now very vocal about poor communication, savior complexes, and other issues that hinder valuable work from being done), she realized that she wanted to make differences at a policy level and that she couldn't really do that as a doctor.
-So after graduating from Lafayette she enrolled in a Master's of Public Health program at Emory University.
+So after graduating from Lafayette, she enrolled in a Master's of Public Health program at Emory University.
 In 2017 this enabled her to do a practicum in Kenya.
-Though it was initially based stateside, it was altered to allow her to spend part of that time in Kenya because she was transparent about her desire to return to her birth country for the first time in nine years.
+Though initially based stateside, the practicum was altered to allow her to spend part of that time in Kenya because she was transparent about her desire to return to her birth country for the first time in nine years.
 Which was a lesson in itself, because, "If I had not asked those questions before, if I had not said, 'This is what I want', then they never would've known."
-And since, as Stacy explained to me, a significant portion of global health research is conducted in Kenya anyway, more opportunities were available to her when conducting her own.
+And since, as Stacy explained to me, a significant portion of global health research is conducted in Kenya anyway, more opportunities were available to her when conducting her own research.